bml-research/data_analysis_bml/excel/excel_09_data_analysis_exercises.md

 ### Exersise 4

 1. Use conditional formatting to indicate high energetic food items (>600 calories).
 Use red markup for these.
+Which two categories show the highest number of red cells?
 2. Use conditional formatting to check for duplicate food items.
 Use red markup for these.
+Are there any duplicate items?
-3. Use conditional formatting to indicate a % Dalily Value < 20% for Vitamin A and Vitamin C. Use red markup for these.
+3. Use conditional formatting to indicate a % Dalily Value > 100% for Vitamin A. Which catagory are these items found?
-4. Use conditional formatting to indicate a % Dalily Value >= 20% for Vitamin A and Vitamin C. Use green markup for these.
-Make sure that you include 20%!
+4. Use conditional formatting to indicate a % Dalily Value >= 100% for Vitamin C. Use green markup for these.
+Make sure that you include 100%!
+How many items do you find?

 ### Exercise 5